rmurrells/conways_game_of_life/README.md

-# Conways Game of Life
+# Conway's Game of Life

-Conways game of life written in Rust using SDL.
+Conway's game of life written in Rust using SDL.

 # Requirements